ece4078dev/ECE4078_Lab_2025/Week05-06/M2_marking.md

     - You are not allowed to change anything in the downloaded submission of your implementation, except for the camera and wheel calibration parameters.
 Your code can also take in arguments at the time of execution.
 However, you are NOT allowed to give inputs related to the arena setup or object locations/types as command line arguments, an extreme example would be typing in the whole map manually as command line arguments (please don't).
     - Switching between levels will be included within your demo time, so try to limit level switches to 1 or 2 times maximum.

-7. Submit the generated slam.txt and targets.txt maps (make sure SLAM and target maps are matching pairs for each run) as a zip to the Moodle map submission box for target_est_score marking
+7. Submit the generated slam.txt and targets.txt maps (make sure SLAM and target maps are matching pairs for each run and that you only submit one pair per run) as a zip to the Moodle map submission box for target_est_score marking

 8. Individual viva (short verbal assessment with the demonstrator) will be conducted, which will be used to scale your mark.
 See [example est map](../Week02-04/M1_marking_instructions.md) for more information.
 Furthermore, the same ITP across M2 and M3 will be used to scale your final M2 mark.
 Your total for M2 will be: